mikeweltevrede/finding-the-mole/output/2024/results.md

 ### Task 3
 There were only two tasks in this episode.
 I encoded the data with "O" for the 3rd task due to the assumption being made in the current implementation that there is an equal number of tasks in each episode.

+## Episode 3
+The ranking of the Baseline Model is:
+1. Anna: 23.53% (4 points)
+2. Fons, Kees: 17.65% (3 points)
+3. Justin, Rosario, Tooske: 11.76% (2 points)
+4. Rian: 5.88% (1 point)
+5. Jeroen: 0.00% (0 points)

+### Task 1
+The participants were in a cantina where they would be playing in a pubquiz.
+They would pay a pre-determined amount of money to be able to answer two questions about a song played by a mariachi band.
+For every question answered correctly, they would get the amount paid, therefore losing money if they answered neither correctly, winning money if they answered both correctly, and have no profit otherwise.

+Although there are definitely actions the Mole could take in this task, there was no unequal division of groups in some sort of way.
+As such, I omit this task from the analysis.

+### Task 2
+The participants had to walk the streets to find tables with statements about themselves.
+The two people that these statements applied to, had to join at the table and then choose from two cities which lies the farthest from Amsterdam.
+The answer to that question, would have to be entered into a puzzle at the end.

+Once again, although there are definitely actions the Mole could take in this task, there was no unequal division of groups in some sort of way.
+As such, I omit this task from the analysis.

+### Task 3
+Groups:
+- Arena: Kees, Rian, Rosario, Tooske
+- Streets: Anna, Jeroen
+- Hotel room: Fons, Justin

+This task related to wrestling, The participants were spread over three locations with specific tasks attached:
+1. Arena: the participants in the arena, had to take selfies with each of the wrestlers.
+They could only take one selfie per wrestler and the selfie could not contain other wrestlers.
+2. Streets: the participants out in the streets had to get descriptions of wrestlers from locals and then had to draw pictures of them.
+3. Hotel room: the participants in the hotel room would receive the selfies and drawings from the other two groups and had to link them together so that you would have a drawing of a wrestler with four selfies with that wrestler.

+Although the people in the hotel room make the final decision about how to link the drawings and selfies, I would argue that the arena is the most powerful position for the Mole to be in.
+They can easily invalidate an entire option to earn money by sending in multiple selfies per wrestler, making vague photos, or having multiple wrestlers on the same photo.